AM-979/ValidatorExitHelper/README.md

 # ValidatorExitHelper

-ValidatorExitHelper is a program that facilitates the **exit** of Ethereum Validators from the blockchain network.
+ValidatorExitHelper is a program that facilitates the **exit** of Jibchain Validators from the blockchain network.
 It supports selecting the number of Validators to exit or choosing all, ensuring a safe exit process with confirmation before execution of irreversible commands.
 The program also logs important information such as Public Key and URL for future verification.

 ---